 THESE SHOULDN’T be controversial statements - gasoline isn’t getting cheaper; land is finite and exhaustible, so sprawl is a waste of land; building new roads and sewer lines is more expensive than using the ones that already exist; it’s no fun to sit in traffic.
 The logical end of these statements, that we need to find more efficient and more productive ways to construct buildings, shouldn’t be politically divisive, either.

-In Washington, DC, there’s a vast difference between the way things should work and the way things do work.
-There’s no logical reason why Sustainable Communities, a modest Obama administration effort to encourage efficient patterns of real estate development, should be a political lightning rod.
+But in Washington, there’s a vast difference between the way things should work and the way things do work.
+For example, there’s no logical reason why Sustainable Communities, a modest Obama administration effort to encourage efficient patterns of real estate development, should be a political lightning rod.
 There isn’t anything political about smart growth.
 The program was nevertheless shredded to appease the Tea Party.
-The Sustainable Communities program should have been a chance for tree huggers and budget hawks to hold hands and play nicely together.
-The program broke down bureaucratic silos and coordinated policies across federal environmental, housing and transportation agencies.
-It doled out small grants to municipalities, regional planners and nonprofits engaged in anti-sprawl planning.
-Before having its funding rescinded by Congress earlier this month, it was operating on a $100 million budget - a pile of crumbs, by federal standards.